ARGENTINA WELCOMES YOU AGAIN! BORDERS REOPENED

 Another must see for anyone traveling to the country is its most famous statue.
 Sitting atop of the 700-meter Corcovado Mountain and overlooking the entire city, of one of the major icons of Rio and its most popular sights, Christ the Redeemer is one of the biggest statues of Jesus Christ in the world.

-Another highlight that you can´t miss, is the Carnival of Rio de Janeiro a festival held every year and consider the biggest carnaval in the world.
+Another highlight that you can´t miss is the Carnival of Rio de Janeiro, a festival held every year and considered the biggest carnival in the world.
 The parade is filled with revelers, floats and adornments from different samba schools that are located in Rio.
-The Carnival usually takes place on February, so make sure to check the exact dates to get tickets in advanced, as it is an International event.
+The Carnival usually takes place in February, so make sure to check the exact dates to get tickets in advance, as it is an International event.

 If you are coming from Buenos Aires to Rio de Janeiro just to enjoy the beaches and the fantastic nightlife, or if you are coming to soak yourself into the rich culture and thousands of tourist spots, Rio will not let you down.

-Make sure to check our exclusive travel guide, with all the information of things to do in Rio de Janiero.
+Make sure to check our exclusive travel guide, with all the information of things to do in Rio de Janeiro.

-For further information about tours in Rio de Janeiro, contact Argentina travel experts, Say Hueque – Tours in Argentina sayhueque.com
+For further information about tours in Rio de Janeiro, contact Argentina travel experts, Say Hueque – Tours in Argentina.

 Let's keep together & connected through our social media channels: